swarajmutalik/Web-Dev/Day-49/README.md

 - Instantiation is the process of creating an instance from a class.
 The 'new' keyword is used to create an instance of a class.

+### Getters and Setters

+- A getter method allows you to define a method that retrieves a property value.

+- A setter method allows you to define a method that sets a property value.